gering92/EE399-Work/README.md

 ### Sec.
 I. Introduction and Overview
 In part A, we are asked to plot a correlation matrix of the matrix X, which contains a dataset of 39 faces with 65 lighting scenes giving us 2414 faces to analyze.
 We first create a 100 x 100 correlation matrix C by computing the dot products of the first 100 images in the matrix X, which has columns of individual images.
 We plot the correlation matrix using pcolor to see the correlation patterns.

 In part B, we are asked to use the correlation matrix that we made to then find the two most correlated images and the two most uncorrelated images and to plot those 4 images.
-We find the most correlated images using ```np.unravel_index(np.argmax(C - np.eye(C.shape[0])), C.shape)```.
+We find the most correlated images using ```np.unravel_index(np.argmax(C[utri]), C.shape)```.
 This code finds the maximum value index in the matrix C to find the position of the images with the most correlation.
-Similarly, ```np.unravel_index(np.argmin(C - np.eye(C.shape[0])), C.shape)``` is used to find the minimum value, with the only difference being that we use np.argmin instead of np.argmax.
+Similarly, ```np.unravel_index(np.argmin(C[utri]), C.shape)``` is used to find the minimum value, with the only difference being that we use np.argmin instead of np.argmax.

 In part C, we repeat part a but with a 10 x 10 correlation matrix instead.